-With All Hallows’ Eve approaching, One Kings Lane stylist Michelle Wong pulled together a quick and easy party idea that’ll have your guests feeling pleasantly spooked—if not downright impressed.
+With All Hallows’ Eve approaching, stylist Michelle Wong pulled together a quick and easy party idea that’ll have your guests feeling pleasantly spooked—if not downright impressed.
 More gorgeous than ghoulish, Michelle’s take favors silver over silly string, fresh over candied, and a few finely feathered crows.
 All things considered, it’s a cinematic scene fabulously fit for that little bit of Morticia Addams in all of us.
 From decor to food to drink, find out how she pulled it off with the takeaways below.

 Dark and Moody Decor